 Agriculture in Russia collapsed following the fall the USSR and has since suffered from underinvestment and problematic legislation on land ownership.
 Russia has long imported much of its agricultural needs from as far away as America and Argentina.
 That is beginning to change, however.

 A. Crops report an error back to top

-Russia produced 63.0 million tons of wheat in 2008, or about 9% of the world's total production.
+Russia produced 43.0 million tons of wheat in 2012, and on average, Russia is the fifth largest producer of wheat.
 However, Russia's capacity for agricultural production is considerably greater.
 If Russia were to achieve the production levels recorded in 1992 again, it would be in first place in grain production overall.
-Russia is also number two in potato production – accounting for about 11% of world production.
+Russia is also number three in potato production, after China and India.
 However, in this category as well, Russia's potential is far greater – a majority of those potatoes are grown on small farms – often without machinery, fertilizer, or even extensive irrigation.

 B. Livestock and Dairy report an error back to top